-French 4 Honors Duration: One Year UC/CSU Approved: (Honors approval pending); NCAA: Yes Type of Course: Honors Core Course To be eligible for consideration: Successful completion of French 3H with a B- or better both semesters Year Level: 12
+French 4 AP Duration: One Year UC/CSU Approved: Yes Area E - LOTE); NCAA: Yes Type of Course: Honors Core Course To be eligible for consideration: Successful completion of French 3H with a B- or better both semesters Year Level: 12

-Description: The French 4 Honors course is designed for those who have chosen to develop their proficiency in French.
+Description: The French 4 AP course is designed for those who have chosen to develop their proficiency in French.
 The course emphasizes the use of language for active communication and has the following objectives: a) the ability to understand spoken French in various conversational situations; b) development of a French vocabulary sufficient for reading newspaper and magazine articles, literary texts and other non-technical writings without dependence on a dictionary; c) ability to express oneself in French both in speech and in writing accurately and resourcefully with reasonable fluency; d) deepen knowledge and appreciation of the francophone world.
 The course content reflects intellectual interests shared by the students and teacher (arts, current events, literature and sports).
-This course offers preparation for students interested in taking the AP French Language Exam.
+This course prepares students to take the AP French Language Exam.